SmartEnergyOrg/Backend/README.md

 ### When Docker is installed:

 1. navigate to the repo in a terminal or inside your IDE's CLI
-2. Copy and paste `sample.env` (to keep it on the repo) and rename it to `.env`
+2. copy and paste `sample.env` (to keep it on the repo) and rename it to `.env`
+3. edit the `.env` file so that it contains your preferred values
-3. run `docker-compose build`
+4. run `docker-compose build`
-4. run `docker-compose up` or `docker-compose up -d` if you want to run it in the background
+5. run `docker-compose up -d` to run the containers in the background
+6. run `docker-compose down` to stop and remove the containers

 ### Using remote containers with VSCode

-For an optimal dev environment use the Remote containers extensions.
+For an optimal dev environment use the remote containers extension

 1. Open VSCode in this project
 2. Install Remote - Containers from Microsoft (ms-vscode-remote.remote-containers)